 As long as it’s your decision and not permanent, it’s a break for you.

-Here’s a warning, use your head to decide when it’s a right time to let go.
+Here’s a warning, use your head to decide when it’s the right time to let go.
 If you are hanging on a cliff by your fingernails, then you might want to give it your all.